Transforming Facebook for Good

 Now, instead of verbally sharing your faith there are less confrontational ways to help people realize their opportunity and needs of the Gospel.
 One of the most obvious and most overlooked is putting an attractive, Biblically faithful Gospel presentation on your Church website so it is available 24/7 and shared anytime its convenient.

-Continue reading “Five ways to share the Gospel during the holidays.”
+Continue reading “Sharing the Gospel during holidays”